jmhuie/SlicerBiomech/README.md

 # How to Cite

-Citable paper for Segment Geometry is still a work in progress.
+Citable paper for Segment Geometry coming soon.
 Below are other relevant citations.

 To cite 3D Slicer as a general image analysis platform, please use:
 * Kikinis R, Pieper, SD, Vosburgh KG.
 (2014) 3D Slicer: A Platform for Subject-Specific Image Analysis, Visualization, and Clinical Support.
 In Intraoperative Imaging and Image-Guided Therapy (pp. 277–289).
 Springer, New York, NY. https://doi.org/10.1007/978-1-4614-7657-3_19